jean-pierreBoth/gsearch/README.md

 ## Simple case for install

 **Pre-built binaries** will be available on release page [binaries](https://github.com/jean-pierreBoth/gsearch/releases/tag/v0.1.3-beta) for major platforms (no need to install but just download and make it executable).
 We recommend you use the linux one (GSearch_Linux_x86-64_v0.1.3.zip) for linux system in this release page for convenience (only system libraries are required).
 For macOS, we recommend the binary mac-binaries (GSearch_Darwin_x86-64_v0.1.3.zip or GSearch_Darwin_aarch64_v0.1.3.zip) for corresponding platform (x86-64 or arm64).
+Or GSearch_pc-windows-msvc_x86-64_v0.1.3.zip for Windows.

 ## Or if you have conda installed on linux